somayeh-yah/django-bridge-folder/README.md

-# Task managenment and chat applictaion
+# Task Management and Chat Application
 This is a web-based project and task management platform built with Django and HTMX.
 It includes a modern and responsive dashboard interface where users can manage tasks, collaborate in real time chat and visualize projects and issues through interactive kanban boards and charts.